My Philips Hair Groomer/Clipper is making a strange noise

 For more detailed instructions of your particular model refer to the user manual.

 - It can be that your groomer has not been assembled properly, which is causing it to make a strange noise.
 Take off the trimming or cutting attachments that you are using, and put them on again.
 Follow the instructions mentioned in your user manual.

 Groomer is not oiled

-- We recommend oiling your groomer every 6 weeks.
+- We recommend oiling your groomer regularly.
 You can apply a few drops of oil on the teeth of the cutting element of your groomer.
 You can use the oil provided in the packaging or any other sewing machine oil.

 Groomer is not charged